World hunger is worsening at an unprecedented rate. The number of people suffering from chronic hunger worldwide has climbed to 783 million as of 2022

 , families can be better equipped to handle future food challenges.

-A profound shift of our global food production systems is needed if we are to nourish the 821 million people who are hungry today.
+A profound shift of our global food production systems is needed if we are to nourish the 783 million people going to sleep hungry every night.
 It’s time to radically rethink how we grow, share and consume our food.
-If managed well, our agriculture, forestry and fisheries can provide enough nutritious food for everyone on the planet
+Despite severe climate change, rampant armed conflict, disruptions in food imports and many other obstacles to addressing world hunger, managing our industries can go a long way toward feeding the world’s people.

-According to the Food and Agriculture Organization of the United Nations, women make up 45 per cent of the agricultural labour force in developing countries
+According to the Food and Agriculture Organization of the United Nations, women make up 43 per cent of the global agricultural labour force, while in developing countries, two in three women are employed in farming

 .
 Yet these women are not treated the same as their male counterparts.
 They routinely face more extreme poverty, less education, competing priorities and have less access or control over land and resources